 (Roof access can only be approved for a 6 month period maximum.
 A new request form will need to be filled out before the current end date, if an extension is needed.)

-Reason for access
+3/8/18 – 7/6/18Reason for access

 (This has to include why the activity has to occur on the roof of Atkinson Hall, rather than that of another building on campus.)

+Our project needs a safe, secure location to leave our expensive solar UV detection sensors to record UV data for long periods of time.
+Additionally, we need a location that has undisturbed solar view from other buildings.
+Calit2 would be the perfect candidate.
+Additionally, as a part of the prototyping lab, the access would be very convenient to perform tests and collect Data.

 List of users